 Shark signs are posted at our non-swimming beaches as a reminder that a lifeguard is not present, and swimming is prohibited.
 Because swimming off a Lake Michigan beach without a lifeguard on duty can be as dangerous as swimming in shark-infested waters.

 According to the Great Lakes Surf Rescue Project (GLSRP), Lake Michigan ranks as the deadliest Great Lake where dangerous shoreline currents and strong waves are common.
 Lake Michigan is 307 miles long and 118 miles at its widest point.
 When northerly winds travel the length of Lake Michigan, it has a lot of “fetch” to create dangerous currents and high waves.
 In its simplest term, lake fetch is the maximum length of open water wind can travel.
 Waves form by the wind.
 The longer wind blows over a long expanse of water, the more energy builds up, creating bigger, high-energy waves, and those waves create dangerous currents.

 The Great Lakes Surf Rescue Project tracks all drownings that happen on the Great Lakes.
 Since 2010, the GLSRP has tracked over 950 Great Lakes drownings.
 More than ½ of those drownings happened on Lake Michigan, and ½ of those drownings occurred at this southern tip of the lake (Milwaukee to Chicago to Northwest Indiana to Southwest Michigan).

 Lifeguards Save Lives!
+Be Smart!

 Only swim at a beach with a lifeguard on duty.
 Rosewood Beach, located at 883 Sheridan Road, is our designated swimming beach and lifeguards are on duty every day from 10am-6pm from Memorial Day weekend thru Labor Day.
 For more information on Rosewood Beach, click here.